-Students who wish to file a complaint or grievance should review current policies and procedures in the Academic Catalog and contact the Director of Student Services at (866) 582-8448 for further information and assistance, if needed an appeal of an unresolved complaint or grievance may be made to the Executive Director, Commission for Independent Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399, and phone (888) 224-6684.
+Students who wish to file a complaint or grievance should review current policies and procedures in the Academic Catalog and contact the Director of Student Services at (866) 582-8448 for further information and assistance.
+If needed, an appeal of an unresolved complaint or grievance concerning a policy or procedure may be made to the Executive Director, Commission for Independent Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399, and phone (888) 224-6684.
+Distance Education Students that have completed the internal institution complaint process and the applicable state process, may appeal non instructional complaints to the Florida SARA PRDEC Council at FLSARAinfo@fldoe.org.